scottwater/blog/blog/_posts/2019-02-10-michelle-obama-startup-pricing.md

 Find your competitive advantage and use it.

 [^1]: According to the facts, I am taking this quote completely out of context.
 Please do not let the facts get in the way of my story.
-[^2]: I am increasingly less convinced high(er) prices is the answer.
+[^2]: I am increasingly less convinced high(er) prices is the only answer.
 More on this in the future.